 It didn’t take very long to use up $55,000.
 Since then, Kathy has raised money to fund new items for the center by organizing used curriculum sales.
 The proceeds allow Kathy to pick and choose among the many new products constantly being developed for the homeschool market; she knows savvy moms will be looking for them.

-Kathy also spends one morning each week at the Homeschool Resource Center, offering free consulting to homeschoolers looking for help or advice.
+Kathy also spends one evening each week at the Homeschool Resource Center, offering free consulting to homeschoolers looking for help or advice.
 The donation of her time in this way is part of her ongoing commitment to the center, which she says is something her faith has led her to do.
 She has been gratified to see the enthusiastic response of not just local homeschoolers, but also those who come from some distance and make a day out of their visit.

 If you are excited by the thought of having a homeschool resource center in your own community, perhaps you may feel led to establish something similar.
 Kathy says that while informing other homeschoolers about this concept is good, what’s most important is informing librarians.
 They need to know that this concept works, and that it is needed by their patrons.
 Most homeschoolers are frequent visitors to public libraries, and will use such a valuable resource regularly.